GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/03.521-530/06.Father,-We-Come-to-Thee/docs.md

 -------------|------------|
 Title | Father, We Come to Thee |
 Key | F Major |
-Titles | Father, we come to thee |
+Titles | Father, we come to thee, |
 First Line | Father, we come to thee |
 Author | F. E. Belden
 Year | 1908